Northern State University offers information about and assistance for a wide variety of tests.

 - The Test of English as a Foreign Language (TOEFL iBT) tests language skills important for effective communication: speaking, listening, reading, and writing.
 The test helps students demonstrate that they have the English skills needed for success.
 TOEFL iBT also emphasizes integrated skills and provides better information to institutions about students' ability to communicate in an academic setting and their readiness for academic coursework.
 Information (including testing dates) can be found at ets.org/toefl.

 - Students interested in taking the GED should contact the Cornerstones Career Learning Center at 605-626-2298.
 Individuals looking for GED records should contact the state office in Pierre at 605-773-3101 or visit dlr.sd.gov for more information.

 - Exit Exams - All baccalaureate candidates must complete the appropriate exit exam(s) in their major field(s) of study.
 Testing should take place in the student's final semester to ensure that relevant material covered on the test will have been covered in coursework.
-For more information, please refer to the Assessment Page, or contact the NSU Assessment Office at 605-626-3290 or by email.
+For more information, please refer to the Assessment webpage or contact the NSU Testing Center at 605-626-2029 or email@example.com.
 Current NSU students can find information on myNSU.